untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 # tldr;
-In this case study, we demonstrate that the dlt REST API Source toolkit is a promising component for a data platform because it allows rapid development of high-quality ELT data pipelines with hardly any code for people with medium programming experience.
+In this case study, we demonstrate that the REST API Source toolkit is a promising component for a data platform because it allows rapid development of high-quality ELT data pipelines with hardly any code for people with medium programming experience.

-Its declarative interface uses Python dictionaries instead of YAML or JSON like previous systems – this allows more advanced developers to inject custom functionality and even write their own authorization methods, e.g. different flavors of OAuth 2.0.
+Its declarative interface uses Python dictionaries instead of YAML or JSON that previous systems employ.
+This choice allows more advanced developers to inject custom functionality, such as writing their own authorization methods, e.g. different flavors of OAuth 2.0.

-In this article, we implement a dlt source that imports meeting data from Zoom, using a custom OAuth 2.0 method, and we compare it with community-contributed low-code Airbyte Zoom source.
+We implement a dlt source that imports meeting and webinar data from Zoom using a custom OAuth 2.0 authorization.
+In the following sections, we compare our [dlt Zoom source](https://github.com/untitled-data-company/dlt-rest-api-tutorial/blob/main/zoom.py) with the [Airbyte Zoom source](https://github.com/airbytehq/airbyte/blob/e669832b184d0e864a7b57343ee7d4ae3f285af1/airbyte-integrations/connectors/source-zoom/source_zoom/manifest.yaml) created using the low-code CDK and discuss commonalities and differences.

 # Disclaimer
 [We](https://untitleddata.company/) were dlthub's design partners for the development of the REST API Source toolkit.
 We were their first testers and also contributed to its code.